Interactions-HSG/SOAP/README.md

 SOAP was designed to collect and analyze data from Very Large Online Platforms (VLOPs).

+> [!NOTE]
-The source code currently resides here: [github.com/LukaBekavac/SOAP](https://github.com/LukaBekavac/SOAP) and will be transferred to this repo soon.
+> The source code of SOAP currently resides here: [github.com/LukaBekavac/SOAP](https://github.com/LukaBekavac/SOAP) and will be transferred to this repo soon.

 ## ✉️ Contact